Buy to let Mortgages uk

 HMO and buy to let mortgages

 HMO will be an issue with buy to let lenders.
-Think about how you intend to let this property.
-Please discuss with your mortgage advisor.
+Think about how you intend to let your property.